We're available to speak to your group, either virtually or in person. We are also available to hold workshops. See Speakers for more information.

-Lindsay is a recent addition to the Durham Master Gardeners (2021).
+Lindsay completed her certification as a Master Gardener in 2023.
 She studied both biology and environmental science and has extensive field work experience.
 As such, Lindsay understands the possibilities associated with native plants.
 Lindsay opened a landscape maintenance company in 2012 which focuses on gardening.
 She has been successfully assisting residential and commercial clients within the Durham Region.
 Lindsay is a practical gardener.
 She enjoys studying environments and conditions and helping people to beautify their green spaces by making informed decisions about plant selection.

 Robynne started gardening with her father at a very young age while growing vegetables in their backyard.
 Her love of gardening has continued throughout her life.
 Robynne has a Certificate in Landscape Design from George Brown College and is continually looking for new ways to expand her knowledge and share her passion for gardening.
 Joining Master Gardeners has been a fantastic opportunity to do both, and to meet some amazing people who share her enthusiasm for getting outside and marveling at all that nature has to offer.